khaors/geocompr/main.md

 # Preface {-}

 This book is aimed at people who want to do spatial data analysis, visualization and modeling using open source software and reproducible workflows.
-It is based on R, a flexible language for 'data science' with powerful geospatial capabilities thanks to an evolving ecosystem of add-on packages.
+It is based on R, a flexible language for 'data science' with powerful geospatial capabilities and a strong ecosystem of add-on packages dedicated to spatial data (see the 'Spatial Task View' at [cran.r-project.org/web/views](https://cran.r-project.org/web/views/Spatial.html)).

-Furthermore, R enables reproducibility through its command-line interace and ensures accessibility because it is freely available and works on any operating system.
+R enables reproducibility through its command-line interace and ensures accessibility because it is freely available and works on most modern operating systems (including Linux, Windows and Mac).
 The book will therefore be of interest to a wide range of people worldwide, although we expect it to be especially useful for:

 - People who have learned spatial analysis skills using a desktop Geographic Information System (GIS) such as [QGIS](http://qgis.org/en/site/), [ArcMap](http://desktop.arcgis.com/en/arcmap/), [GRASS](https://grass.osgeo.org/) or [SAGA](http://www.saga-gis.org/en/index.html), who want access to a powerful (geo)statistical and visualization programming language and the benefits of a command-line approach [@sherman_desktop_2008]: